 Keep your eyes open for some of the pilgrims as they arrive into town.
 The highlight of my last visit was seeing a procession of women from the state of Michoacan.

-Once you visit the chapel, we recommend visiting Galeria Atotonilco for wonderful folk art.
-Just call owner Mayer Shacter for an appointment and then have lunch on the terrace at Nirvana Restaurant and Retreat.
+Once you visit the chapel, I recommend visiting Galeria Atotonilco for wonderful folk art.
+Just call or go online for an appointment and then have lunch on the terrace at Nirvana Restaurant and Retreat.
 I suggest making a reservation as it is popular for lunch.

 Though not my thing, the La Gruta hot springs nearby are also enjoyed by many.